Our Mountain Guides

 All of our technical mountain guides have

-undergone training through the AMGA and some are certified
+undergone training through the AMGA and many are certified

 by the AMGA.
-Certification in the United States is a voluntary
+Unlike most first world countries, certification in the United States is a voluntary

-process that involves a series of 8-10 day training courses
+process instead of a mandatory requirement that involves a series of 8-10 day training courses

 followed by 6-10 day certification mountain guiding exams.